nafianjaaay/Python-Autoclicker-with-Simple-UI/README.md

 4. Run the program by running the command python autoclicker.py.
 5. The program window will appear, where you can set the click interval and start or stop the auto-clicking with the corresponding buttons.
 6. To exit the program, simply click the "Exit" button or close the window.

+# Author
+This program was created by Nafianjaaay.
+If you have any questions or suggestions, please feel free to contact me at nafianfalahakbar@gmail.com.